Akshu-SR/LFX-Mentorship/README.md

 ## Stack Module

 The `StackModule` is the name of the hardware stack to be implemented.
 This main module must be written in `src/main/scala/stack/StackModule.scala`.
+The `StackModule` must be parameterized with the following parameters.
+- **dataWidth:** The bitwidth of a single element to be stored in the stack.
+- **len:** The length of the stack.

 ### Stack Module Interface